Exploring Pasture Farming in the Field: Pros, Cons and Policy Needs

 After lunch we will travel by coach to Whittington Lodge Farm near Cheltenham, home to farmer Ian Boyd and his herd of Hereford cattle grazing species rich meadows and herbal leys.
 Ian was recently featured on BBC Countryfile with Adam Henson and has been pioneering the use of herbal leys to generate a multitude of benefits for animals, wildlife and his beef customers.
 This farm visit will enable BES members to see biodiversity thriving alongside beef production.

 Pasture-fed farming has a lot of potential, but many hurdles to overcome.
-Come and find out more, hear the evidence and discuss how more farming of this kind could be encouraged.
+Come and find out more, hear the evidence and discuss how more farming of this kind could benefit livestock and pasture management.

 For more information contact the PFLA Office, email@example.com, 01285 889853